Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 It is intuitively clear that the gradient points in the counterclockwise direction orthogonal to

-proportional to the distance between and .
-To calculate the precise magnitude
+magnitude is inversely proportional to the distance between and .
+To calculate

 The resulting gradient field is